Employment Law Solicitors for Ireland

 It occurs where the employee is forced to resign in intolerable workplace circumstances wherein the conduct of the employer has become intolerable and the employee has no alternative but to leave the employment.
 As the resignation was not truly voluntary, it is in effect a termination.

-Do I need a solicitor for unfair dismissal?
+Do I need a solicitor for an unfair dismissal case ?

 No, you don’t.
 It is simply a decision you have to make based on if you perceive there is value in obtaining a solicitor or not for a case.
 If you perceive there is no value in it, like in any service, you won’t want to obtain such a service.